12 FAM 230

 (4) Resolved or appears likely to favorably resolve the security concern;

-(5) Has demonstrated positive changes in behavior and employment; and
+(5) Has demonstrated positive changes in behavior; and

-(6) Should have his or her access temporarily suspended pending final adjudication of the information.
+(6) Should have his or her national security eligibility suspended pending final adjudication of the information.

-When DS determines that granting an individual a security clearance is appropriate, DS/SI/PSS will promptly notify the requestor via email.
-The requestor must notify the applicant, or in the case of a contractor, DS/IS/IND must notify the COR.
-A hardcopy will be placed in the applicant’s security file as proof of notification.
+When DS determines that granting an individual national security eligibility is appropriate, the Office of Personnel Security and Suitability (DS/SI/PSS) will promptly notify the requestor via e-mail.
+The requestor must notify the applicant, or in the case of a contractor, the Industrial Security Division (DS/IS/IND) must notify the Contracting Officer’s Representative.
+A copy will be placed in the applicant’s security file as proof of notification.

 12 FAM 233.4 Suspension of Security Clearance